 Review on The Dog Inn at Wingham

-The Dog Inn at Wingham, a Grade II-listed, thirteenth-century village inn is a real Kentish charmer with its oak panelling, heavy beams and delightfully appealing little conservatory dining room.
-Since arriving on the scene in 2004, owners Richard and Sherry Martin have done a grand job in raising the Dog Inn's profile and they have put much of the emphasis on providing modern gastropub food.
+Since taking over The Dog Inn at Wingham during 2004, owners Richard and Sherry Martin have done a grand job in raising the pub's profile and have put much of the emphasis on providing modern gastropub food.
+One satisfied Mobile Food Guide user who wanted to 'eat like a lord' had a 'wonderful' evening meal here, and others concur.

 Local produce also fares well when it comes to main courses.
 Among the 'Runners' you might see roast rump of Romney Marsh lamb, free-range pork and parsley bangers with herb mash and 'three onion gravy' or suprême of free-range chicken wrapped in air-dried ham with fondant potato, roasted Jerusalem artichoke and tarragon sauce.
 Alternatively opt for one of the 'Swimmers' – perhaps whole roasted line-caught gurnard with a confit of cherry tomatoes, grilled Dover sole or Whitstable seafood chowder with saffron potatoes.
 Finish off in style with strawberry mini-charlotte or chocolate roulade.
 The well-spread list of more than 40 global wines includes an enterprising selection from the Chapel Down Vineyard in Tenterden and the Barnsole Vineyard, Staple.